benxage/appliedLinearAlgebra/README.md

 ## Notes ##

-notes includes the lecture materials used, but not complete or comprehensive.
+Notes includes the lecture materials used, but not complete or comprehensive.

 ## Assignments ##